dev-team-tools/json-2-properties/README.md

 # json-2-properties
-A library to convert JSON files to .properties files, and back again.
+A library to convert JSON files to .properties style object, and back again.

+These can be used to write to a file, or be inserted into a runtime.

 ## Installation
 - `npm -i @dev-team-tool/feature-switches`